OpenFn/docs/docs/cli.md

 }
 ```

-Using CLI, **state.json** will be loaded automatically from the current
+Using CLI, `state.json` will be loaded automatically from the current directory
-directory

 Or you can specify the path to the state file by passing the option -s,
 --state-path

-You can use this command to load the state automatically
+You can use this command to load the state automatically:

 ```
 openfn foo/job.js -a http
 ```

-Or you can specify the path of the state.json file` `
+Or you can specify the path of the `state.json` file:

 ```
 openfn foo/job.js -a http -s foo/state.json